-There are ways to draw your eyebrows without using concealer.
-In this post, I reached out to a few talented beauty gurus and asked them to provide me their tips for drawing eyebrows without concealer.
-These tips are simple and easy to do, even for a beginner.
+There are ways to draw your eyebrows without using concealer or any makeup at all.
+In this post, I reached out to a few talented beauty gurus and asked them to provide me their tips for drawing eyebrows without concealer or makeup.
+These tips don’t require you to shave your brows and they are simple to do, even for a beginner.

 Margina Dennis, makeup guru and former Beauty Director for LA’G Magazine provides us the following tips:

 - Eyebrow Stencil – There are a lot of different brow shapes.
 Find a stencil of the shape that you like and lightly use an angled brush or a pencil in a shade darker than your skin and draw along out the outline of the brow on your but do not fill in with color!

 - Tweeze and Trim – Tweeze the hairs that do not fall within the stencil area or trim ones that are too long.
 You don’t want to tweeze those or you could end up with bald spots that will need to be filled in later.

 - Pencil – Take a brow pencil that is closest in color to your brow color or slightly lighter and make sure the point is sharpened well.
 If the pencil is a little soft, throw it in the freezer for a couple of minutes.
 With light pressure, draw hair-like strokes in the areas where the brow hair is a lot thinner, like the tail and the front part of the brow.